Second lady Usha Vance will visit Greenland as Trump talks up US takeover

 Vance will leave on Thursday and return Saturday, according to her office.
 Vance and one of her three children will be part of a U.S. delegation set to “visit historical sites, learn about Greenlandic heritage, and attend the Avannaata Qimussersu, Greenland’s national dogsled race.”

-Media outlets in Greenland and Denmark reported that during her trip this week, Vance would be accompanied by Trump's national security adviser Mike Waltz.
+Media outlets in Greenland and Denmark reported that Vance would be accompanied by Trump's national security adviser Mike Waltz.
 The White House and the National Security Council did not immediately respond to requests for comment.

-Trump had mused during his first term about buying the world’s largest island, even as Copenhagen, a NATO ally, insisted it wasn’t for sale.
+Trump had mused during his first term about buying the world’s largest island, even as Denmark, a NATO ally, insisted it wasn’t for sale.
+Greenland also has firmly rejected Trump's plan.

 Since returning to the White House, Trump has repeatedly said that the U.S. will come to control Greenland while insisting he supports the idea for strategic national security reasons — not with an eye toward American expansionism.